-Allocation Housing SHELAA: 1120 Settlement: Bolney Gross Site Area (ha): 18.4 Number of Dwellings: 200 Infrastructure On-site: Land for education pr Community Facility Community working h Allotments Informal outdoor space Community orchard a Financial contributions towar Sustainable Transpor Education Library Local Community Infr Emergency Services Play area Health Other oudoor provision nub ce including and Country Park ds the provision of: t Provision of: Sustainable transport Highway works Sewerage network up
+Allocation Housing SHELAA: 1120 Settlement: Bolney Gross Site Area (ha): 18.4 Number of dwellings: 200 Infrastructure On-site: Land for educat Community faci Community wor Allotments Informal outdoor community orchar Financial contribut provision of: Sustainable Tra Education Library Local Communit Emergency Sert Play area Health Other outdoor p Outdoor sports Provision of: Sustainable tran Highway works Sewerage networe lity rking hub or space including rd and country park tions towards the nsport ty Infrastructure vices provision

-- i.
-Informed by a Heritage Impact Assessment, provide an appropriate layout and design which protects the setting of nearby Grade II listed building, 'Walnut and Well Cottage', and Bolney Conservation Areas (North and South). - ii.
-Follow a sequential approach by directing development away from areas of flood risk associated with surface water flooding in lowest areas of the site. - iii.
-Retain the character of footpath 44Bo which runs along the site's northern boundary and create a pedestrian link from the site. - iv.
-Provide suitable vehicular, pedestrian and cycle access from Cowfold Road (A272). - v.
-Provide pedestrian and cycle access to The Street into the north part of the site between the properties of Westmeadow and Downland.
-In addition, explore potential for additional pedestrian and cycle access to The Street into the south-central part of the site. - vi.
-Provide a country park between the north and south development parcels. - vii.
-Explore opportunities on-site to enhance education provision in the village that meets an identified local need. - viii.
-Occupation of development will be phased to align with the delivery of sewerage infrastructure, in consultation with the service provider. - ix.
-The site lies within the brick clay (Weald) Mineral Safeguarding Area, therefore the potential for mineral sterilisation should be considered in accordance with the requirements of the West Sussex Joint Minerals Local Plan and associated Safeguarding Guidance - x.
-It meets the requirements of other relevant development plan policies.
+1. Informed by a Heritage Impact Assessment, provide an appropriate layout and design which protects the setting of nearby Grade II listed building, 'Walnut and Well Cottage', and Bolney Conservation Areas (North and South).

+2. Follow a sequential approach by directing development away from areas of flood risk associated with surface water flooding in lowest areas of the site.

+3. Retain the character of footpath 44Bo which runs along the site's northern boundary and create a pedestrian link from the site.

+4. Provide suitable vehicular, pedestrian and cycle access from Cowfold Road (A272).

+5. Provide pedestrian and cycle access to The Street into the north part of the site between the properties of Westmeadow and Downland.
+In addition, explore potential for additional pedestrian and cycle access to The Street into the south-central part of the site.

+6. Provide a country park between the north and south development parcels.

+7. Explore opportunities on-site to enhance education provision in the village that meets an identified local need.

+8. Occupation of development will be phased to align with the delivery of sewerage infrastructure, in consultation with the service provider.

+9. The site lies within the brick clay (Weald) Mineral Safeguarding Area, therefore the potential for mineral sterilisation should be considered in accordance with the requirements of the West Sussex Joint Minerals Local Plan and associated Safeguarding Guidance